 For public facilities to be installed in compliance with the Public Works Standards of the City of Gresham, the suspension of work shall be in accordance with the Public Works Standards.
 In addition, the Manager may issue a stop work order pursuant to GRC 7.50.100 et. seq. at any time the work is not in compliance with such standards.
-The stop work order may apply to work in the public right-of-way, erosion control work, and work pursuant to a building permit except as limited by building code.
+The stop work order may apply to work in the public right-of-way, erosion control work, and work pursuant to a building permit to the extent authorized by the building code official.